Justice Ijaz’s residence was not target of firing: report

 LAHORE: A forensic report of the firing incident at Justice Ijaz-ul-Ahsan’s residence revealed that the judge's residence was not the target of the firing, sources informed Geo News.

-The law enforcement agencies had probed individuals in the Liaquatabad area about the aerial firing, they said and added the JIT probing into the firing incident had also viewed the footage of the cameras installed in the vicinity of the judge's house.
-The authorities stated that the police had seized the pistol used for aerial firing and sent it for forensic laboratory.
+The law enforcement agencies had probed individuals in the Liaquatabad area regarding the aerial firing, they said and added that the JIT probing into the firing incident had also viewed the footage of cameras installed in the vicinity of the judge's house.

+Authorities stated that the police had seized the pistol used for aerial firing and sent to the forensic laboratory.

 LAHORE: A forensic report of the firing incident at Justice Ijaz-ul-Ahsan’s residence revealed that the judge's residence was not the target of the firing, sources informed Geo News.

-The law enforcement agencies had probed individuals in the Liaquatabad area about the aerial firing, they said and added the JIT probing into the firing incident had also viewed the footage of the cameras installed in the vicinity of the judge's house.
-The authorities stated that the police had seized the pistol used for aerial firing and sent it for forensic laboratory.
+The law enforcement agencies had probed individuals in the Liaquatabad area regarding the aerial firing, they said and added that the JIT probing into the firing incident had also viewed the footage of cameras installed in the vicinity of the judge's house.

+Authorities stated that the police had seized the pistol used for aerial firing and sent to the forensic laboratory.

 Comments